 - 1. This guideline assumes a regulatory offense that involved knowing or reckless conduct.
 Where only negligence was involved, a downward departure may be warranted.
 See Chapter Five, Part K (Departures). - 2.
-If the offense involved theft, fraud, bribery, revealing trade secrets, or destruction of property, apply the guideline applicable to the underlying conduct, rather than this guideline. - 3.
+The cross reference at subsection (b)(1) addresses cases in which the offense involved fraud.
+The cross reference at subsection (b)(2) addresses cases in which the offense was committed in furtherance of, or to conceal, an offense covered by another offense guideline (e.g., theft, bribery, revealing trade secrets, or destruction of property). - 3.
 If death or bodily injury, extreme psychological injury, property damage or monetary loss resulted, an upward departure may be warranted.
 See Chapter Five, Part K (Departures). - 4.
 The Commission has not promulgated a guideline for violations of 21 U.S.C. § 333(e) (offenses involving human growth hormones).
 Offenses involving anabolic steroids are covered by Chapter Two, Part D (Offenses Involving Drugs).
 In the case of an offense involving a substance purported to be an anabolic steroid, but not containing any active ingredient, apply §2F1.1 (Fraud and Deceit) with "loss" measured by the amount paid, or to be paid, by the victim for such substance.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1990 (see Appendix C, amendment 340); November 1, 1991 (see Appendix C, amendment 432).
+Amended effective November 1, 1990 (see Appendix C, amendment 340); November 1, 1991 (see Appendix C, amendment 432); November 1, 1992 (see Appendix C, amendment 451).